vaktibabat/etzz/README.md

 # etzz
-Decision Trees in Rust Demo
+Implementing Decision Trees in Rust using the CART algorithm from scratch.

+## Roadmap
+- Adding Random Forests
+- Adding more datasets